migtools/mig-operator/README.md

 It is possible to reverse this setup and install the controller and UI pods on Openshift 3, but you will also need to provide the cluster endpoint in `controller-3.yml` via the `mig_ui_cluster_api_endpoint` parameter.
 Additional setup will also be required on the Openshift 4 cluster if you take this route.
 See the manual CORS configuration section below for more details. `migration_velero` is required on every cluster that will act as a source or destination for migrated workloads.

-Once you've made your configuration choices run `oc create -f controller.yml`.
+Once you've made your configuration choices run oc create against the edited yaml configuration, for example `oc create -f deploy/non-olm/latset/controller-3.yml`.

 ## Manual CORS (Cross-Origin Resource Sharing) Configuration